 Request for a leave of absence

-In line with the Trust's SW12 Attendance Policy, only exceptional circumstances warrant a leave
+In line with the Trust's S SW12 al circumst ances warrant a leave

-of absence.

-Please complete this form and submit it to reception at your child's academy.
+Please comple te thi bsence. it it to reception a t your child d's academy

+it your enne

-Academy:
+Academy: Academy:

 Name of child(ren):

 Class:

 Dates (inclusive): From: То:

-Please state the reasons for the request: You may submit a covering letter.
+Please state the reasons the request: You may submit a covering letter. for

-Name of parent(s)
+Name of parent(s) submitting request:

-submitting request:

 Signature:

 For academy use:

-Current attendance: -
+Current attendance:

 Authorised: Unauthorised :

-Date parent(s) informed / letter sent:
+Date parent(s) informed letter sent: /

 SLT sign-off: Name: